Have you ever wanted to heat the instant pot to discover it not heating? A common problem with instant pots, let’s have a look at why this happens.

 Pressure cookers chiefly cook with pressure and steam.
 With the steam leaking out, the instant pot slow cooker never builds enough steam because it slowly leaks out of the pot.

 Not only does this make cooking food difficult, but it hurts your pot.
 You can resolve this easily because whenever you seal the lid, check the pressure gauge.
-Before you even hit the pressure cooking setting, you should have it in the locked position.
+Before you even hit the pressure cooking setting, you should have it in a locked position.

 Failed Solder Connection